 Women who wish to avoid hysterectomy but solve the issue of heavy, painful periods may like to consider fibroid removal using myomectomy and ablation.
 These used to done under General Anaesthetic, but the latest and safest techniques mean you can walk in to a clinic to have these done – and walk out again in the same day – no anaesthetic required.

-Mr Francis Gardner is Consultant Gynaecologist and Clinical Director of Gynaecology at Queen Alexandra Hospital Portsmouth and is in private practice at Twenty-five Harley Street.
+Mr Francis Gardner is Consultant Gynaecologist and Clinical Director of Gynaecology at Queen Alexandra Hospital Portsmouth and is in private practice in Harley Street.
 He says: “Ambulatory gynaecology – also known as ‘Office Gynaecology’ has many advantages over a hysterectomy and is a far less invasive.”

 He explains: “Use of these techniques can mean women can avoid the risk of a GA (general anaesthetic), along with a reduction in surgical complications.
 Using oral pain relief a few hours before the operation along with a local anesthetic means that patients experience little discomfort.
 In one study, which asked patients who’d had office gynaecology procedures to score any pain or discomfort out of 10, the average rating was just 2.4.”